Macro Creatures in Diani: A Macro Diver’s Dream

 ECO SPECIALTY DIVER COURSES

-MARINE ECOLOGY SPECIALTY COURSE OVERVIEWIn the SSI Marine Ecology specialty program, you will learn how ocean organisms interact with each other and their environments....
+SHARK ECOLOGY SPECIALTY COURSE OVERVIEWIn the SSI Shark Ecology program, you will learn how to interpret shark behaviours, why they are often misunderstood and...

 SSI Blue Oceans